“I Just Want to Be Done Already” By Estil Wallace Recovery is a lifelong effort and accepting that fact can

 - Having had a spiritual awakening as a result of these steps, we tried this message to alcoholics or addicts and to practice these principles in all our affairs.

 Recovery is a lifelong process, meaning there is no right way to approach the Steps.
-Most recovering substance users will revisit the 12-Steps as their recovery progresses and they face new challenges.
+Most recovering addicts will revisit the 12-Steps as their recovery progresses and they face new challenges.
 However, Steps One, Two, and Three are considered the foundation of a 12-Step program and are recommended to practice daily.

-12-Step programs like AA and NA are anonymous.
-Due to this, there is a lack of formal research on how effective the steps are for overcoming alcohol use disorder (AUD) and substance use disorder (SUD).
-However, the prominence of these programs and success stories from recovering substance users indicate that the 12-Steps are extremely effective in treating addiction as the 12-Step model provides support, encouragement, and accountability for people who genuinely want to overcome their addiction.
+The prominence of these programs and success stories from recovering substance users indicate that the 12-Steps are extremely effective in treating addiction as the 12-Step model provides support, encouragement, and accountability for people who genuinely want to overcome their addiction.

 What Is Therapy?